Antichrist (film): Plot

-Upon viewing Nic's autopsy and photos she took of him while they stayed at Eden, the man becomes aware that she had been systematically putting Nic's shoes on the wrong feet, resulting in a foot deformity.
-While in the woodshed, she attacks him, accuses him of planning to leave her, mounts him, and then smashes a large block of wood onto his groin, causing him to lose consciousness.
-She then masturbates him, ejaculating blood.
+Upon viewing Nic's autopsy and photos the woman took of him while they stayed at Eden, the man becomes aware that she had been systematically putting Nic's shoes on the wrong feet, resulting in a foot deformity.
+She attacks him in the shed, accuses him of planning to leave her, initiates sex with him, and then smashes a large block of wood onto his erect penis, causing him to lose consciousness.
+She then masturbates him until he ejaculates blood.
 She drills a hole through his leg, bolting a heavy grindstone through the wound, and tosses the wrench she used under the cabin.
 The man awakens alone; unable to loosen the bolt, he hides by dragging himself into a deep foxhole at the base of the dead tree.
-Following the sound of a crow he has found buried alive in the hole, the woman locates, attacks, then partially buries him.
+Following the sound of a crow he found buried alive in the hole, the woman locates and attacks him before partially burying him.

-Night falls: now remorseful, the woman unburies the man but cannot remember where the wrench is.
-She helps him back to the cabin, where she tells him that only "when the Three Beggars arrive" he can die.
-The woman recounts that she saw Nic climbing up to the window on the night of his death, but did not act, displaying her perceived essential evil.
+Night falls.
+Now remorseful, the woman digs up the man but cannot remember where the wrench is.
+She helps him back to the cabin, where she tells him that only "when the Three Beggars arrive" can he die.
+The woman recounts that she saw Nic climbing up to the window on the night of his death and intentionally allowed him to fall from it, displaying her perceived evil.
 In the cabin, she cuts off her clitoris.
 The two are then visited by the crow (symbol of despair), the deer (symbol of grief), and the fox (symbol of pain), referred to as the Three Beggars.
-A hailstorm begins; earlier it was revealed that women accused of witchcraft had been known to have the power to summon hailstorms.
+A hailstorm begins, and it was earlier revealed that women accused of witchcraft had been known to have the power to summon hailstorms.
 When he finds the wrench under the cabin's floorboards, she attacks him with scissors, but he manages to unbolt the grindstone.
-Finally free, he strangles her to death, then burns her body on a funeral pyre.
+Finally free, he strangles her to death then builds a pyre, lighting it to cremate her body.

-The man limps from the cabin, eating wild berries, as the Three Beggars look on, now translucent and glowing.
-Reaching the top of a hill, under a brilliant light he watches in awe as hundreds of women in antiquated clothes come towards him, their faces blurred.
+The man limps from the cabin and eats wild berries, as the Three Beggars look on, now translucent and glowing.
+Under a brilliant light, the man reaches the top of a hill and watches in awe as a procession of hundreds of women – wearing antiquated clothing and with their faces blurred – approach him before walking past, continuing to walk deeper into the forest.